 - 1 For the guidance of the officer in charge, plans shall be kept at all times showing clearly the boundaries of the watertight compartments, the openings therein with means of closure and the position of any controls.
-This information shall also be included in the vessel's stability information. - 2 Where watertight doors are permitted to remain open during navigation, these shall be clearly indicated in the vessel's stability information. - 3 General precautions shall consist of a list of equipment, conditions and operational procedures considered by the Danish Maritime Authority to be necessary to maintain the watertight integrity of the ship during normal operation. - 4 Special precautions shall consist of a list of actions (e.g., closing, securing cargo, investigating alarms, etc.) which are considered by the Danish Maritime Authority to be essential for the survival of the vessel, passengers and crew.
+This information shall also be included in the vessel's stability information. - 2 Where watertight doors are permitted to remain open during navigation, these shall be clearly indicated in the vessel's stability information.

-Order no. 2447 of 13 of December 2021 issued by the Danish Maritime Authority
+Order no. 243 of 17 of February 2022 issued by the Danish Maritime Authority